Clogging and avalanches in quasi-two-dimensional emulsion hopper flow: Conclusions

 \section{Conclusions}

-We have demonstrated that in a single experimental geometry, we see behaviors changing from clear avalanches to smooth continuous flows as we increase the mean flow rate by a factor of 100.
+We have demonstrated that in a simple hopper geometry we see behaviors changing from clear avalanches to smooth continuous flows as we increase the mean flow rate by a factor of 100.
 We quantify these behaviors by examining the distributions of times $\Delta t$ between subsequent droplets exiting the hopper.
-Intriguingly, the transition in the flow behaviors is somewhat smooth as we increase the flow rate: the power law exponent characterizing the tails of $P(\Delta t)$ smoothly varies as the flow rate increases past the point where a power law no longer adequately describes the data.
+Intriguingly, the transition in the flow behaviors is smooth as we increase the flow rate: the power law exponent characterizing the tails of $P(\Delta t)$ smoothly varies as the flow rate increases past the point where a power law no longer adequately describes the data [Figs.~\ref{intervalfitting}, \ref{alpha}(a)].
 One possibility is that at any flow rate, the distribution $P(\Delta t)$ may be describable by a power law with an exponential cutoff, and this cutoff may smoothly move to smaller $\Delta t$ as the flow rate increases.
-However, the data we have for the intermediate cases [such as shown in Fig.~\ref{intervalhist}(b)] are hard to interpret in the tails, and so it is difficult to resolve this question.
+However, the data we have for the intermediate cases [such as shown in Fig.~\ref{intervalhist}(b) and Fig.~\ref{simpdf}(b)] are hard to interpret in the tails, and so it is difficult to resolve this question.
 The rate dependence of our observations is consistent with prior studies of athermally sheared 2D amorphous solids which demonstrated rate dependence \cite{lemaitre09,rWhite2003,gKatgert2008, kKrishan2008, rHartley2003, dHowell1999, cVeje1999}.
-The dependence on velocity is also displayed in experimental works on sheared granular materials, where friction plays a key role \cite{jGollub1997, jKrim2011}.
-For hopper flow in granular experiments, the presence of static friction can make jamming and clogging obvious, where stress-supporting solid arches form across the exit \cite{to01}.
+A simulation \cite{eWoldhuis2015} based on Durian's 2D bubble model \cite{dDurian1997} predicted a similar trend for the flow behavior as strain rate increases.
+However, this study also found a dependence of the transition on area fraction, which we do not see.
+It is likely this is due to different flow geometries (a simple shear flow in the simulation, as compared to our hopper flow which allows for clogging).
+The dependence on velocity is also displayed in experimental studies of sheared granular materials, where friction plays a key role \cite{jGollub1997, nasuno98, jKrim2011}.
+One of these studies in particular also noted that more compliant driving resulted in larger fluctuations in the sample motion \cite{nasuno98}, in agreement with our observations.
+For hopper flow in granular experiments, the presence of static friction can make jamming and clogging obvious, where stress-supporting solid arches form across the exit \cite{to01,hong17}.
 In addition to static friction, such experiments are also driven by a constant force (gravity), whereas in our experiments the syringe pump increases the pressure until flow occurs, and so no arches can persist indefinitely.